rpmartin/381assignment4/README.md

 # 381assignment4

-If and only if you insist on using Excel download a zip file containing the assignment and folder publicdata at https://github.com/rpmartin/381assignment4
+If and only if you insist on using Excel click on the green code button above and download a zip file containing the assignment and folder publicdata.

 Or, if you are going to use R (which is preferred), Instructions on the installation of R, Rstudio, etc can be found here: